KeyboardKit/website/pages/features.md

 KeyboardKit can show an input callout when the user presses an input key and a secondary action callout when the user long presses an input key with secondary actions.

+## 🎙️ Dictation

+KeyboardKit has tools that let you perform [dictation](/dictation) from your custom keyboard extension, as well as in your app.

 ## 😊 Emojis

 KeyboardKit defines emojis and emoji categories, as well as a lot of additional information about each emoji.
 It also has an emoji keyboard that mimics the native iOS emoji keyboard.